CS61D/website/docs/Assignments/database.md

 - One Customer can place multiple Orders but each Order can only be placed by one Customer.
 - One Order can have multiple OrderItems, but each OrderItem is linked to one Order.
-- One OrderItem can only be matched to one MenuItem and vice versa.
+- One OrderItem can only be matched to one MenuItem but each MenuItem can be referenced by multiple OrderItems.

 ![database-diagram](../../static/img/Database_Assignment_Schema.png)